Pact-Community-Organization/website/docs/architecture.md

 # Website Architecture Plan

-Kadena Pact Community Foundation — Information Architecture
+Pact Community Organization — Information Architecture

-This document defines the structural layout of the Kadena Pact Community Foundation public website hosted at kadena-community.org.
+This document defines the structural layout of the Pact Community Organization public website hosted at pact-community.org.
 It aligns with Issue #3 and is optimized for clarity, scalability, and community-driven growth.
 It serves as the foundational map for developers, contributors, designers, and AI agents.

 Related: Issue #3 – Website Architecture Plan